 RELATED: Best Spring Lawn Fertilizers

-What Should You Look For When Buying Fertilizer?
+What Should You Look For When Buying Lawn Fertilizer?

 As you shop for fertilizer, you will notice that bags have labels with three numbers.

-These figures point to the percentage of potassium, phosphate, and nitrogen.
-These are important, as these nutrients are the most important ones for a healthy lawn.
+These figures point to the percentage of Nitrogen (leaf growth), Phosphorus (root growth), and Potassium (plant health).
+These macro-nutrients are important, as these are the most important ones for a healthy lawn.

 The nitrogen number usually comes first, the phosphate number after that, and the potassium number last: